Tuesday, 26 June 2007

-Leaving the town, we crossed the wide, gravelly river, keeping a close eye on the GR marks, and took a small road beside the railway line, past the delightfully named Bambuseraie de Prafrance, we parted company with the railway line, which was following the Gardon d’Anduze, and took the branch to the right, the Gardon de Mialet.
+Leaving the town, we crossed the wide, gravelly river, keeping a close eye on the GR marks, and took a small road beside the railway line, past the delightfully named Bambuseraie de Prafrance.
+Then we parted company with the railway line, which was following the Gardon d’Anduze, and took the branch to the right, the Gardon de Mialet.

 Some cyclists rode past us on the rising road, but the GR proved its worth with a short, steep path which cut off a long hairpin bend, so that the cyclists were astonished to see us in front of them again.

 The country was getting remote.
 The road was little more than a paved lane beside the stream, with occasional clusters of houses.

 At Mialet we did not even bother to go up to the village, which was above the road, calculating that the chance of finding a bar or café there was so close to zero that the effort was not worth while.